SWI's Framework - Understanding Risk and Taking Risk

 Investing horizon

-When do you need the money you invested?
+When do you need the money?

 Anything in between, and you can employ a mix of both.
+And the rule of thumb is, the longer the time preference, the higher the amount of risk you can take.

 Focus on facts